-The lack of human emotion that is necessary in connecting with students cannot be hardwired or programmed.
-While scientists, engineers, and psychologists all work together to create a more human friendly and emotionally adjusted robot, they have yet to succeed.
+The lack of human emotion that is necessary for connecting with students cannot be hardwired or programmed.
+While scientists, engineers, and psychologists all work together to create a more human-friendly and emotionally adjusted robot, they have yet to succeed.

 People in the industry are afraid that the rise in robotics could cost the jobs of thousands of people whose functions in society are going to be replaced.
 There is certainly that risk, especially for menial labor that requires repetitive tasks and easily programmable activities.
 We are afraid that this uprising of technology could lead to the annihilation of humanity, as depicted in too many films, but scientists believe that the world hasn’t yet lost the need for genuine human emotion which is why robots can never replace humans.